GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.

+1. **Note :-** Before starting just to familiarize, we will be using deployment id for naming convention where xxxxxx will be asked to replace with deployment id and it can be found from the environment details tab from the right side of your environment.

 ## Exercise 1: Explain Azure Databricks

 >**Important**: Perform **exercise 2 first**, and return to exercise 1 after starting the creation of a Databricks Cluster in exercise 2, as it will take 10 minutes to provision.